limdool/01-Introduction/README.md

 * What is your stackoverflow.com user number?
 * What is the URL to your github.com profile?

-In order to complete the assignment, you will need to do the following:
+Please do the following to complete the assignment

 * Create an account on [stackoverflow.com](https://stackoverflow.com).
 * Create an account on [github.com](https://github.com).